core concepts

 Applications

 Applications are software components that run together.
-Noop Applications map 1:1 with a code repository.
-An Application can be a single service (possibly with a database requirement) or a monorepo that includes a collection of services, tasks and resources.
+Noop Applications map one-to-one with a code repository.
+An Application can be a single service (possibly with a database requirement) or a monorepo that includes a collection of services, tasks, and resources.

 - Components: static assets, scheduled tasks, and container services